noorulain276775/realworld-oop-python/library_browsing_system/README.md

 - **Object Reusability**

 Built entirely using classes and objects to simulate a **library management system** where users can borrow and return books.
-This is a **Command Line Interface (CLI)** based system — no GUI, just simple interactive terminal input/output for beginners.
+This is a **Command Line Interface (CLI)** based system (no GUI, just simple interactive terminal input/output for beginners who wants to learn)

 ---